stain/s11.no/content/2022/phd/10-simple-rules-for-workflow-tools/index.md

 {{< figure src="fig1-modular-tools.svg" link="fig1-modular-tools.svg" id="fig:modular-tools"
-width="100%" title="Figure 1: Modular tools"
+width="100%" title="Modular tools"
 caption="An analytical tool can be adapted for both automated execution and user interaction by refactoring the graphical and command line interfaces as separate modules that use the analytical algorithms as a common library.
-Such separation can also support a REST API, which can be used for both automation and interactive Web interfaces" >}}
+Such separation can also support a REST API, which can be used for both automation and interactive Web interfaces." >}}

 Any user inputs during a tool's execution must be reported as outputs or logs, so the human interaction is made accessible as provenance (54) and potentially automatable as tool configuration or inputs.